PraveenRaja42/PraveenRaja42/README.md

 ## 📚 What I'm currently learning

-- I'm working on personal projects involving transformers, graph neural networks, geometric deep learning and nerf.
+- Currently, I'm immersed in personal projects that revolve around tranformers, graph neural networks, geomteric deep learning and the fascinating world of NeRF.
+My deep interest in transformers and self-attention mechanisms drives my pursuit of understanding their applications and potential in various AI domains.

 ## 💻 My tech stack